 In 1765, Robert joined a local band of businessmen in protest of the Stamp Act, a new tax levied by Parliament on all printed documents.
 Like most residents of Philadelphia, Morris believed the tax was unfair because the colonists were not represented in Parliament.
 Morris helped convince the local tax collector to abandon his efforts or risk the destruction of his home.
 Similar incidents throughout the colonies caused Parliament to repeal the tax soon after it was issued.

 In 1769, Morris married Mary White, who was fifteen years younger than him.
 Together, they would have seven children.
 As the push for revolution gained steam, Morris became more and more influential.
-In 1775, he was elected as one of Pennsylvania’s delegates to the Constitutional Convention and became heavily involved in raising money to support the push for independence from Great Britain.
+In 1775, he was elected as one of Pennsylvania’s delegates to the First Continental Congress and became heavily involved in raising money to support the push for independence from Great Britain.
 In 1776, he was appointed by Congress as an official fundraiser for the Continental Army.
 Morris even donated $10,000 of his own money to help improve the decrepit state of the army.

 Morris’ greatest contribution, however, may have been his plan for a national bank, submitted in 1781.
 His plan was quickly approved by Congress and became the Bank of North America, which stabilized the new nation’s shaky economy and helped establish American credit with European nations.
 Congress then made Robert Morris the nation’s first Secretary of the Treasury and put him in charge of managing the bank.